 Just be forewarned about one thing.
 There is absolutely NO WAY to get the first slice of this beauty out of the pan in one piece.
 You have to resign yourself to sacrificing that one piece in order to get the others out all nicely sliced up.
 If you happen to be serving to guests, just delicately remove yourself from their view as you cut into it.
 Pull out that first mangled, mashed slice in whatever manner you can get it out, and hide it back in the fridge for later.
 Then you’ll be able to lift the other slices from the bottom and no one will be the wiser.
 Well, except when you walk back into the dining room with smears of chocolate, pumpkin and whipped cream all over your face…

-Did you know my cookbook is available for pre-order?
+Did you know I wrote a cookbook?
 Get it now!

 Pumpkin Sex In A Pan Dessert